 Transition role templates – to design new roles working with young people in transition from children’s services to adult services.

-Finding and keeping good staff to support people with learning disabilities and/or autism
+Finding and keeping good staff to support people with learning disabilities, autistic people or both

 Shows individual and organisational factors effecting recruitment and retention of staff.
 There are two resources:

-- Recruiting and Retaining Staff to Support People with Learning Disabilities, Autism or both – a detailed guidance, including example’s of best practice, this is also available in an accessible format.
+- Recruiting and retaining staff to support people with learning disabilities, autistic people or both – a detailed guidance, including examples of best practice.
+This is also available in an accessible format.

-- Finding and Keeping Staff to Support People with Learning Disabilities, Autism, or both – a digital booklet about different ways to find and keep good staff.
+- Finding and keeping staff to support people with learning disabilities, autistic people or both – a digital booklet about different ways to find and keep good staff.

 Values-based recruitment is about attracting and recruiting trainees and staff whose values and behaviours support the values of the NHS Constitution, alongside assessment of their aptitude and skills.
 Also visit Health Careers.